lhzdnb/STAT1000J-project/README.md

 This is my final project of STAT1000J!

 I analyze datasets of Counter Strike: Global Offensive.
-Most code are in `project.ipynb` and some important functions are defined in `main.py`.
+Most codes are in `project.ipynb` and some important functions are defined in `main.py`.

 As part of my data analytics project, I've extracted data from three unique HLTV websites.
 To prepare for any potential changes to these sites, I've thought ahead and downloaded the  `html`  files for each one.
 This ensures that I can always access this valuable data for future analysis, no matter what happens to the live website.
 They are names as: